adityathebe/adityathebe.com/content/Posts/go-debugger-vscode/index.md

 By default, Linux kernel will not allow a process to attach to another process if it's not running as root.
 Due to this reason, attaching a debugger to our running application will not work.

-To fix this, we need to modify the ptrace scope setting in the Linux kernel's Yama (Yet Another Module for Mandatory Access Control) security module.
+To fix this, we need to modify the ptrace scope setting in the Linux kernel's Yama security module.
 The ptrace scope setting determines which processes can use ptrace-based debugging tools on other processes.
 The value `0` sets it to the least restrictive mode, allowing any process to ptrace any other process.

 ```sh